RaposoHunter/Laravel-Spa-Api/README.md

-# Building a Laravel SPA API
+# Building a Laravel API with Laravel Sanctum SPA

-In this tutorial I'll go through every details need to configure your API using Laravel Sanctum SPA Authorization.
+In this tutorial I'll go through every details needed to configure your API using Laravel Sanctum SPA Authorization.

 For a detailed explanation about Laravel Sanctum head [here](https://laravel.com/docs/10.x/sanctum#spa-authentication).

 ## Quick notes

-SPA authentication require that your API and your SPA share the same top-level domain.
+SPA authentication requires that your API and your SPA share the same top-level domain.
 For example:

 * http://domain.com and http://api.domain.com is a valid setup
 * http://spa.com and http://api.com isn't a valid setup